chembl/tractability_pipeline_v2/README.md

 Columns 'Transmembrane' and 'Signal_peptide' contain the labels ['TRANSMEM'] (indicative for a transmembrane protein) and ['SIGNAL']
 (indicative for a signal peptide), provided by UniProt and related to bucket 7 assignment.
 Column 'HPA_main_location' contains the main location data provided by HPA if it is labelled with "Approved", "Enhanced" or "Supported" reliability; data related to bucket 9.
-(The HPA data file can be found here: 'https://www.proteinatlas.org/download/subcellular_location.tsv.zip' and more on HPA Reliability scores can be found here: 'https://www.proteinatlas.org/about/assays+annotation#if_reliability_score'.)
+(The complete HPA data file can be found here: 'https://www.proteinatlas.org/download/subcellular_location.tsv.zip' and more on HPA Reliability scores can be found here: 'https://www.proteinatlas.org/about/assays+annotation#if_reliability_score'.)